-The Company's strong performance this year is mainly due to the endeavors and efforts exerted by our employees, who are, with no doubt, one of the Company's main factors of strength to achieve its strategic goals.
-Our employees will be proud to see Tijrara and Real Estate Investment Company among the best institutions with a good working environment in Kuwait.
-This will happen because we provide training and development programs and access to best practices and modern labor standards that are consistent with the development witnessed by the state of Kuwait.
+The company's strong performance this year is largely due to the efforts made by the company's employees, who are undoubtedly the main reason for our success.
+Therefore, we are committed to investing in their support and development, and our employees represent one of the basic strength factors in achieving the company's strategic goals, and our employees will be proud when they see Tijara & Realstate Investment Company is among the best institutions with a good work environment in the State of Kuwait, because we provide training and development programs, and provide access to the best good practices and modern work standards that are consistent with the development witnessed by the State of Kuwait.